GemmaButcher-dev/freestyle_dance/README.md

 ### Project Goals

-The primary goal of Freestyle_dance is to provide a hub of all things freestyle to all aged 12 - adult with easy and clear navigation with signposting to external sites where necessary.
+The primary goal of Freestyle Fanatics is to provide a hub of all things freestyle to all aged 12 - adult with easy and clear navigation with signposting to external sites where necessary.

 #### Dancer Goals